KKeySimon/BUCourseSearch2.0/README.md

 TODO:
 - [ ] Currently, if user collapses the additional search filters, every option is reset.
 Rather than disabling the div, we should render then not render the div depending on if button is pressed
-- [ ] Let code run until it scans last course and fix errors as we go (batch 23 done out of 816)
+- [ ] Let code run until it scans last course and fix errors as we go (batch 223 done out of 816)
 - [ ] Stop site from making me think 'what a sad day to have eyes'
 ------------------------------------------------------------------------------
-- [x] Figure out how ot update the databases in batches automatically, with logs indicating which batches failed
+- [x] Figure out how to update the databases in batches automatically, with logs indicating which batches failed
 - [x] Put everything other than Keyword under Additional Search Options
 - [x] Add schedule/checkmark related filters
 - [x] Implement schedule overlapping algo